 Lines 1-8-This section is used to calculate your required annual payment.
 The required annual payment is used to calculate the amount of payment that you should have made each quarter.
-The required annual payment is the lesser of: (1) 90% of your income tax liability after refundable credits are applied or (2) 100% of the tax shown on your 2019 tax return (2019 Form 740 or Form 740-NP, page 1, line 26 or Form 741, line 20).
+The required annual payment is the lesser of: (1) 90% of your income tax liability after refundable credits are applied or (2) 100% of the tax shown on your 2022 tax return (2022 Form 740 or Form 740-NP, page 1, line 26 or Form 741, line 20).
+Higher income taxpayers see instructions above.